Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

 With data and technology at the forefront of today’s world, it is no surprise that, even in our sample dataset, we see data science and IT as the top industries in terms of new job listings.

-We see an upward trend for data science positions, with a rise from 7.52% of all job postings in January to 9.76% in April.
+We see an upward trend for data science positions.
+The graph portrays a rise from 7.52% of all job postings in January to 9.76% in April.
 In comparison, information technology jobs account for roughly 6% throughout the same period.

 The data for other industries among the top 5 also represent fairly consistent percentage shares from January to April.

-Similarly, as more businesses transition towards being more reliant on data analytics and insights for decision-making, data scientist is now the most sought after position in the job market.
-Consequently, the top categories in our sample dataset are also dominated by data and tech-related positions.
+Similarly, as more businesses transition towards being more reliant on data analytics and insights for decision-making, data scientist is now the most sought position in the job market.
+Consequently, the top categories in our sample dataset are also hogged by data and tech positions.

 Full-time vs part-time